 Using hydrogen peroxide as mouthwash is simple: just swish some 1% to 3% hydrogen peroxide around in your mouth, then spit it out.
 Like you'd do with any kind of mouthwash, right?

 Why 1% to 3%?
 Some people feel that 3% is a bit strong to use as a mouthwash.
 You can try 3%, or water it down with some water.
-(Some 3% hydrogen peroxide with an equal amount of water added will give you 1.5% hydrogen peroxide.)
+(Mixing some 3% hydrogen peroxide with an equal amount of water will give you 1.5% hydrogen peroxide.)

 Using hydrogen peroxide as mouthwash will kill bacteria and viruses in your mouth.
 However, it takes time for hydrogen peroxide to work, so this is not going to remove all the bacteria and viruses in your mouth – it will just lessen them.